irenebosque/KBCS-Practical-Assignment/Task1.md

 ## Task 1.5
-"Describe a strategy (architecture, data pre-processing, etc...) to estimate both the angle and angular velocity from images."
+If our goal is to control the pendulum, the angular velocity θ̇ is generally also required.
+However, temporal information cannot be extracted from individual images.
+Describe a strategy (architecture, data pre-processing, etc...) to estimate both the angle and angular velocity from images.

 We are given some sequential data as input, a sequence of raw image observations of the pendulum trajectories.
 A single image observation is not enough to provide any temporal information, for example, we cannot know in which direction is the pendulum going and its velocity.
 The strategy I propose is a combiantion of an autoencoder + RNN (recurrent neural network).